 Despite the age of the film the plot has pace and structure akin to more modern movies, which ultimately sees its 2 hour running time pass in a blink.
 The films scare sequences come at frequent intervals, with the tension being built up through a number of character interactions, all fantastically acted, and all designed to narrow the margins of escape for our protagonist as one by one those she trusts abandon her in one way or another.
 It isn’t a pleasant film by any stretch of the imagination, and between the atmospheric scare sequences and the harrowing subject material it is a genuinely nerve wracking ride to the films odd final act.

 In terms of the final third of the film (anyone who has seen the film will get what I mean), it doesn’t quite match up to the quality and tone of what comes before it, but, it certainly doesn’t detract as much as I remember it doing the first few watches.
 I won’t ruin it for you, but the film takes a rather slight diversion which would be more suited to one of the poltergeist movies.
-Here the Blu-ray quality shines through, and whilst I wouldn’t go as far as stating that this film is a special effects masterpiece, they certainly fit in better to this remaster than my previous version of the film.
-As a result, I felt the departure from the sinister more typical horror-movie style has a little more gravitas, and a little less jarring.
+Here the Blu-ray quality shines through, and whilst I wouldn’t go as far as stating that this film is a special effects masterpiece, the certainly fit in better to this remaster than my previous version of the film.
+As a result, I felt the departure from the sinister more typical horror-movie style has a little more gravitas.